-A. Under normal circumstances, our outage map is a great tool to track the status of outages but with damage of this magnitude, it sometimes cannot keep up with the changes that are happening so quickly and frequently.
-We have restored power to thousands since this weather started but new outages and problems keep developing and will continue to develop until the wind dies down.
-We apologize for this inconvenience.
+A. Under normal circumstances, our outage map is a great tool to track the status of outages.
+But when there is a large amount of damage, it sometimes cannot keep up with the changes that are happening so quickly and frequently.

 Q. I’ve tried and tried to reach you but always receive a busy signal and have to wait on hold for ever to speak with someone.
 Why does it take so long?

 A. SEC experiences high volumes of phone calls during major outages.
 Unfortunately, this can tie up the multiple phone lines the cooperative uses and lead to longer than normal on-hold times.
 We apologize for any inconvenience this has caused.